 What to Expect as a Volunteer

-You’ll arrive in Belize via the Philip S W Goldson International Airport.
+With your service program, you’ll arrive in Belize via the Philip S W Goldson International Airport.
 This is the only international airport in Belize, located approximately 20 minutes away from Belize City.
 After going through Customs and retrieving your luggage, you will be met by an ISL staff member and transported by taxi, van, or bus (arranged and paid for by ISL) to your hotel or guest house in the area closest to your work site.
 Depending on the area in which you’ll be volunteering, the ride to housing varies from one to two hours.

 You will travel daily with ISL staff to your volunteer location.
 These villages may be as close as 15 minutes away or as far as an hour away, depending on the time of year and road conditions.
 You will remain at your assigned housing for the working part of your stay and then relocate to a hotel on the island of Caye Caulker for recreation day activities and your departure the following day.